 Lesson 5: Administration of Logi Report Server

-You can create and manage realms, users, groups, roles, privileges, and alias, arrange users into different organizations, dynamically change the security policy applied to a catalog, and configure LDAP as a security provider for Server.
+It allows you to create and manage realms, users, groups, roles, privileges, and alias, arrange users into different organizations, dynamically change the security policy applied to a catalog, and configure LDAP as a security provider for Server.
 For more information about security, see Lesson 6 in this track.

-You can customize general settings of Server, Page Report Studio, Web Report Studio, and JDashboard for all users.
+It allows you to customize general settings of Server, Page Report Studio, Web Report Studio, and JDashboard for all users.

 - Service - You can use it to set attributes of the HTTP connection.